Cjmoye30/Regex_Tuttorial_ddMMYYYY/gist-regex-tutorial.md

 ## Regex Components

 - This Regex is composed of the following components:
-    - Character Classes - specific sets of characters which can be used in the search.
+    - Character Classes - specific sets of characters used in the search.
     - Anchors - find the starting and ending points of a string.
-    - Escaping Characters - can be used to insert reversed, special, and unicode characters.
+    - Escaping Characters - can be used to insert reversed, special and unicode characters.
     - Groups & References - match a pattern multiple times within a string.
-    - Quantifiers & Alternation - specify how many of a character should be matched.
+    - Quantifiers & Alternation - specify how many characters should match.

 ### Anchors

-- Anchors are used to identify the beginning and the end of the string.
+- Anchors are used to identify the beginning and end of the string.
 - Our entire regex string is actually composed of 3 different strings - one for the day, month, and year respectively - and they are all wrapped with the following opening and closing anchors:
     - Opening Anchor: ```^```
     - Closing Anchor: ```$```